tetracorp/k240/docs/_posts/2020-02-29-development.md

 being stored in `alienp1.mgl` and `planet1.mgl` respectively, despite neither actually being used for alien #1 in the game.

-The interview itself notes how the game was designed and developed, in an on-and-off fashion for nearly two years at that point (consistent with the dates of May 1992 to Feb 1994).
-The asteroid concept was added a few days after the original design brief, which was to make a military strategic space game.
-The full design specification was "immense", but was often changed during development when testing revealed issues.
-An entirely new feature was added just before the interview, though it's not certain what it was.
+The CU Amiga preview describes that an entirely new feature was added just before the interview, though the article doesn't say what it was.

+Included with that magazine is the K240 demo, which represents an earlier version of the game code than the final retail release, and presumably a similar state to that described in the magazine issue.
+Given publication deadlines for the March issue of CU Amiga, the demo was probably completed in January 1994, February at the latest.
+We can't tell exact dates from disk analysis as the filenames are dated 1978, meaning the disk was prepared on an Amiga without

-Included with that magazine is the K240 demo.
-More analysis of the executable needs to be done to determine what features already existed in that version, which was probably compiled in Jan/Feb 1994.
-The demo's win screen promises a release in March 1994.
+More analysis of the demo executable needs to be done to determine what features already existed in that version.

+The CU Amiga demo's win screen promises a release in March 1994, which it would also miss.
+A possible reason for the delay is that Ing also worked on other games for Gremlin in 1993 and 1994, including CD development for the CD32 ports of _Striker_ and _Zool_.

 ### Publication